Rafael L. Bras: Education

-A native of Puerto Rico, Bras studied at MIT, where he received a bachelor's (1972), a master's in civil engineering (1974), and a science doctorate in water resources and hydrology (1975).
+A native of Puerto Rico, graduated from Colegio San Ignacio de Loyola.
+Bras studied at the Massachusetts Institute of Technology, where he received a bachelor's (1972), a master's in civil engineering (1974), and a science doctorate in water resources and hydrology (1975).

 Career

 On completion of his doctorate, Bras worked for a time as an assistant professor at the University of Puerto Rico school of engineering.

-Bras returned to MIT in July 1976, where he served for more than 32 years as a Professor of Civil and Environmental Engineering and held an appointment in the Departments of Earth, Atmospheric and Planetary Sciences.
+Bras returned to MIT in July 1976, where he served for more than 32 years as a professor of Civil and Environmental Engineering and held an appointment in the Departments of Earth, Atmospheric and Planetary Sciences.
 He is a past chair of the MIT faculty, former head of the Civil and Environmental Engineering department, and director of the Ralph M. Parsons Laboratory at MIT.

 On April 24, 2008, Bras was appointed as Dean of The Henry Samueli School of Engineering at the University of California, Irvine, effective September 1, 2008.

 On July 15, 2010, Bras was named provost of the Georgia Institute of Technology.